processing/p5.js/contributor_docs/contributor_guidelines.md

 npm test
 ```

-To try building p5.js from scratch and run all unit tests, this should complete with no errors.
-If you just want to build the library without running the tests, you can run:
+to build p5.js from scratch and run all unit tests (this should complete with no errors).
+After you've ran that once you'll be able to build p5.js without running the tests, by running:

 ```
 npm run build